My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

-This is my ultimate guide to Prague’s four main botanical gardens – Troja, Na Slupy, Malesice and Pruhonice, including opening times, tickets, directions, facilities and history.
+This is my ultimate guide to Prague’s four main botanical gardens – Troja, Na Slupy, Malesice and Pruhonice, including opening times, tickets, directions, facilities, history and updates for 2026.

-Prague has a lot of green spaces, gardens and parks and also official botanical gardens.
+I love that Prague has a lot of green spaces, gardens and parks and also official botanical gardens to escape the busy centre.

-Most people are aware of the large botanical garden in Troja, but there is also a smaller botanical garden close to the Charles Square in the centre of Prague, which is often overlooked.
+Most people are aware of the large botanical garden in Troja, but there is also a smaller botanical garden close to the Charles Square in the centre of Prague, which I really like, but for some reason is often overlooked.

-On top of that, you also have not so well know botanical gardens in Malesice and Pruhonice.
+On top of that, you also have not so well known botanical gardens in Malesice and Pruhonice, which I think are definitely worth the trip (and one of them is completely free!)

-If you want to stay within the Prague centre, then the Charles University Botanical Garden is the best one to start with.
+If you want to stay within the Prague centre, then I think, that the Charles University Botanical Garden is the best one to start with.

-The main botanical garden in Troja and Malesice is more suited for a day trip (or at least 1/2 day) and the botanical garden at Pruhonice is best linked to Pruhonice Chateau and Park visit and it’s a whole day trip.
+The main botanical garden in Troja and Malesice are more suited for a day trip (or at least 1/2 day) and the botanical garden at Pruhonice is best linked to Pruhonice Chateau and Park visit and it’s a whole day trip, as there is so much to see there.

-Here is my quick summary for ‘best in’ because every botanical garden is different and unique in it’s own way!
+Here is my quick summary for ‘best in’ because every botanical garden is different, but perfect in its own way!

 - Best botanical garden for facilities – Troja